zeleron7/CodeVote/README.md

 	- git clone https://github.com/zeleron7/CodeVote

 2. **Set up the database**
-	- Ensure you have SQL Server installed and running.
+	- Ensure you have SQL Server installed and running
-	- Update the connection string in `appsettings.json` (User Secrets works aswell).
+	- Update the connection string in `appsettings.json` (User Secrets works aswell)
 	- run "dotnet ef database update" to apply migrations

 3. **Run the application**
-	- Register a new user via the `/CodeVote/User/Register` endpoint.
+	- Register a new user via the `/CodeVote/User/Register` endpoint
-	- Login using `/CodeVote/Auth/Login` to receive a JWT token.
+	- Login using `/CodeVote/Auth/Login` to receive a JWT token
-	- Authorize in the top right corner of Swagger UI with the token.
+	- Authorize in the top right corner of Swagger UI with the token